hoaproject/Static/Image/Icon/README.md

-Thank you to ElegantThemes for the icons! http://www.elegantthemes.com/blog/freebie-of-the-week/beautiful-flat-icons-for-free
+Thank you to ElegantThemes for some of the icons! http://www.elegantthemes.com/blog/freebie-of-the-week/beautiful-flat-icons-for-free